ezeahunanya/ezeahunanya/content/blog/first_blog.md

 To fix this, I had to figure out how to make the code search for specific movie attributes and put them into the correct columns.
 I did consider scrapping the box office column which had the problem to avoid it altogether.
-But I'm a slag for a good challenge.
+But I love a good challenge.
 After a day or two, I solved the issue by searching for the attribute name before pulling the data.
 The more robust code looks like
 this: